 The list of letters and private reports the doctors can complete is listed here along with the charges. – Fees for Non-NHS Services

-…Appoint a patient representative
+Appoint a patient representative

-If you feel that your healthcare needs could be supported by nominating another person to be able to deal with them, on your behalf, and you would like to give that person permission to speak to us, about your health and your medical record, then please complete the form below.
+- If you feel that your healthcare needs could be supported by nominating another person to be able to deal with them, on your behalf, and you would like to give that person permission to speak to us, about your health and your medical record, then please complete the form below.

 If you would like further information then please contact the surgery.

-…Find information about my condition
+Find information about my condition

-There is such a lot of information on the internet and when you aren’t feeling well its very easy to put your symptoms into a search engine!
+- There is a lot of information on the internet and when you aren’t feeling well its very easy to put your symptoms into a search engine!

 If you are unsure about your condition or symptoms please contact the reception team at the practice.

 Get my test results

 - This time allows the test to be processed by the Pathology Department and then for the results to be reviewed by a GP at the practice.

 Please note that X-Ray results may take up to 2 weeks to return.

 - If the patient is over 16 years of age, the patient themselves are required to call or come in to the surgery for results, as we cannot give information to any other person without the patients’ express consent.

 If you do not understand your results or unsure about your ongoing care following your results please book an appointment with a GP.

 Deal with missing or being late for an appointment

-We understand that plans can change, but if you think you are going to be late or miss your appointment please do let us know, we can do our best to rearrange it or we can use your appointment for someone else.
+- We understand that plans can change, but if you think you are going to be late or miss your appointment please do let us know, we can do our best to rearrange it or we can use your appointment for someone else.

-If you are late for your appointment, unfortunately we will have to ask you to re-book.
+- If you are late for your appointment, unfortunately we will have to ask you to re-book.

 Make a suggestion or comment

 We are always keen to hear what our patients think of our services.
 We have made several changes in recent years because of feedback from our patients.
 There are several ways to make comments about the services.

-- You can complete a Friends and Family Test comments form either in reception (and place it in our Blue Box) or online here – ONLINE Friends and Family Test
+- You can complete a Friends and Family Test comments form either in reception (and place it in our Blue Box) or online here – Online Friends and Family Test

 - You can contact us via Facebook too – check out our Facebook page and send us a message!